 Following a doctorate focusing on the non-Greek languages of ancient Cyprus, Pippa has held a Henry Lumley Junior Research Fellowship (Magdalene College) and a British Academy Postdoctoral Fellowship, both at Cambridge.
 Her books include A Linguistic History of Ancient Cyprus (CUP 2013) and Society and Writing in Ancient Cyprus (CUP – coming out later this year), the latter a publication of her Evans Pritchard Lectures series given at All Souls College, Oxford, in 2014.
 She has also edited conference volumes and written numerous articles and book chapters on languages and writing systems.
 Her other research interests include ancient multilingualism and language contact (a field of study that is very much relevant to the propagation of ancient writing because writing systems were often adapted in multilingual situations) as well as the languages and writing systems of ancient Cyprus and the development of the Greek language over time in the eastern Mediterranean.
 She is a Senior Research Fellow at Magdalene College, Cambridge.

-You can view Pippa’s Faculty web page here.
+You can view Pippa’s Classics Faculty web page here.

 Other researchers on the project

 Two postdoctoral researchers and a PhD student will join the project team during its first year.
-Further details will be added as the team grows.
+The selection processes for some of these positions have already been taking place, and further details will be added soon.

 This project has received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement No 677758).